noisejam/noisejam/README.md

 # About Me

 Hi!
-I'm a backend developer who loves using Python to build things people actually use.
+I'm a backend developer who loves building things people actually use with Python.
 Right now, I'm diving deep into FastAPI and having fun exploring the world of bots with aiogram.

 ## Tech Stack